Skip to content

 Senior Staff Attorney Lin Weeks

-Lin Weeks is a senior staff attorney with the Reporters Committee for Freedom of the Press and the co-director of the University of Virginia School of Law First Amendment Clinic.
+Lin Weeks is a senior staff attorney with the Reporters Committee for Freedom of the Press, which he joined in 2019.
+As a trial and appellate lawyer, Lin helps journalists investigate stories, keep their notes and sources private, and protect themselves against retaliation over their published work and newsgathering.
+For four years, from 2021 to 2025, Lin also directed the University of Virginia School of Law First Amendment Clinic.

-Admitted to practice in New York, Washington, D.C., and Virginia; admitted to the U.S. District Courts for S.D.N.Y., E.D.N.Y., D.D.C., and E.D.
-Va., the U.S. Court of Appeals for the Fourth Circuit, and the U.S. Supreme Court.
+Admitted to practice in New York, Washington, D.C., Virginia, and Oklahoma, as well as the U.S. District Courts for S.D.N.Y., E.D.N.Y., D.D.C., and E.D.
+Va., the U.S. Courts of Appeals for the Fourth Circuit and Seventh Circuit, and the U.S. Supreme Court.